 The blossom appears early in the spring, and has a characteristic almond-like scent.
 The large single flowers have white petals, sometimes with a slight pink tinge, and prominent centres.
 Although not as gaudy as the semi-double and double flowered cherries, the effect of such a mass or white flowers on a mature tree is quite striking, and there is no doubt this variety has a certain presence.

-Fill in the details below and we will let you know when Yoshino flowering cherry tree is back in stock.
+Fill in the form below and we will notify you when Yoshino flowering cherry tree are back in stock.

 Prunus x yedoensis is a hybrid flowering cherry species, possibly related to Prunus serrulata or Prunus speciosa and Prunus subhirtella.